-Program Description The Heating, Ventilation and Air Conditioning (HVAC) program prepares students to handle the newest technology in this rapidly expanding field.
+Program Description The Heating, Ventilation and Air Conditioning (HVAC) program at BSC prepares students to handle the newest technology in this rapidly expanding field.
 Much of the program is devoted to work in the modern, well-equipped lab, where students master installation and repair procedures, use and care of basic tools and equipment, and how to operate by EPA standards and safety standards set by OSHA regulations.
 Instruction includes HVAC components, systems, troubleshooting, domestic and light commercial refrigeration*, and sheet metal**.

 HVAC is a limited enrollment, 10½-month program that prepares graduates for entry-level jobs.